-Through the Live Well Office series, ongoing education programs on personal safety and security; rape prevention and response; date rape; substance abuse; self-defense; and resistance to burglary, larceny, and vandalism are available throughout the school year.
-These programs reinforce the training and information presented in AlcoholEdu for College, Sexual Assault Prevention for Undergraduates, and Chant Life classes.
+Through the Live Well Office series, ongoing education programs on personal safety and security; rape prevention and response; date rape; substance abuse; self-defense; and resistance to burglary, larceny, and vandalism is available throughout the school year.
+All incoming students receive education prior to entering the University environment via online modules on sexual and interpersonal violence, alcohol, and other drug prevention and resources.
+Students also receive safety and prevention information through in-person programs during Teal Nation Welcome Week and the first few weeks of classes.
 Resident advisers are encouraged to offer programs throughout the year to students in their areas on varying personal safety topics.

-The University participates in awareness programming throughout the year with programs like Mid-term Meltdown and Wally's Big Day Out.
+The University participates in awareness programming throughout the year with large scale Wellness and Safety Fairs each semester as well as smaller scale events sponsored by LiveWell and other campus offices and partners.
 Through these awareness programs, members of the University community learn more about the University's efforts to enhance their safety and become aware of their own personal stake in their own security and that of others.